San Francisco Bay Area

 uAspire’s work is laser-focused on removing the financial barriers to both college access and success.

-To achieve this, uAspire embeds our expertly trained College Affordability Advisors in high schools and community organizations, where they support students one-on-one in navigating the complex financial aid system so they have the information and resources they need to make an informed choice about where to go to college and have a plan for how to pay for it.
+To achieve this, uAspire embeds our expertly trained College Affordability Advisors in high schools, where they support students one-on-one in navigating the complex financial aid system so they have the information and resources they need to make an informed choice about where to go to college and how to pay for it.

-Over the summer, uAspire continues to support our graduating high school seniors via summertime text-messaged advising.
-We send a series of coordinated text messages that remind each student of his/her college’s upcoming requirements and deadlines related to enrolling in college.
+Over the summer after high school graduation, uAspire continues to support our students via summertime text-messaged advising.
+We send a series of coordinated text messages that remind each student of his/her college’s upcoming requirements and deadlines related to enrolling in college and answers all their questions along the way.
 Check out the video below to learn more.

 Need For Our Services